cp-algorithms/cp-algorithms/src/string/suffix-automaton.md

 If we construct a tree using the sets $endpos$ (by the rule that the set of a parent node contains the sets of all children as subsets), then the structure will coincide with the tree of suffix links.

 Proof:
-The fact that we can construct a tree using the sets $endpos$ follows directly from Lemma 2 (that any two sets either do not intersect of one is contained in the other).
+The fact that we can construct a tree using the sets $endpos$ follows directly from Lemma 2 (that any two sets either do not intersect or one is contained in the other).

 Let us now consider an arbitrary state $v \ne t_0$, and its suffix link $link(v)$.
 From the definition of the suffix link and from Lemma 2 it follows that